 - What’s the problem with number 5?

-- When is the only time 3 makes any real sense?
+- When is the only time number 3 makes any real sense?

 - What other options do you see?

 More and more ministry is being attempted now without purchasing buildings.
-The two most successful I know of are Saddleback and New Hope Christian Fellowship.
+The two most successful ministries I know of like this are Saddleback and New Hope Christian Fellowship.

-Saddleback http://www.saddleback.org had over fifty rented locations and over 5,000 in attendance before it purchased its present property.
-New Hope Christian Fellowship http://www.newhope-hawaii.org grew to over 7,000 in five years in a rented school auditorium.
-The only property they own is for a Ministry Center that it could use during the week for training and offices.
+Saddleback had over fifty rented locations and more than 5,000 in attendance before it purchased its present property.
+New Hope Christian Fellowship grew to more than 7,000 in five years in a rented school auditorium.
+The only property they own is for a Ministry Center that they use during the week for training and offices.